JakeKorobellis/projects/README.md

 ## Sell Options
 Python, Flask, & MongoDB.

-Currently creating a comprehensive Stock Options that serves detailed analysis of potential traders and crecit colletion.
-The project involves scraping public-facing options data, developing an API using Flask, and utilizing MongoDB for data storage and management.
-Ultimatley looking to further my knoweldge on API devlopment.
+I'm currently developing an advanced Stock Options platform that provides detailed analyses of potential traders that facilitate credit collection.
+The project entails scraping public options data, building a Flask API, and using MongoDB for efficient data storage and management.
+My primary goal is to enhance my skills in API development, while automating the process of manual calculation.
+Credit calcualtions will be available on the projects Readme.

 View [Repository](https://github.com/jkor2/Sell_Options)